-A lease rate factor is the regular lease payment as a percent of the total cost of the leased equipment.
+Have you ever been quoted a “lease factor” and you don’t know what it means?
+A lease rate factor is the regular lease payment as a percentage of the total cost of the leased equipment.
 Stated another way, if you multiply the lease rate factor by the cost of the leased equipment, you will determine the regular payment amount.
-The lease rate factor is a simplistic way of getting the payments but it is not that simple.
+The lease rate factor is a seemingly simplistic way of getting the payments but it is more complex than it appears.

 An annuity factor is a multiplier used to determine how much money will be paid out in the future at specific points of time under an annuity agreement.
 The simplest type of annuity is a defined series of identical future cash flows, starting exactly one period into the future.
 Using an annuity factor is a quick and easy way to determine the cash flows and to compare various annuity options.

 The new Lease Accounting Regulations (ASC 842) require organizations that lease assets, or “Lessees” to recognize the assets and liabilities of those leases on their balance sheets.
 Most leases, including most operating leases, are now capitalized on the balance sheet.

 Officer or shareholder loans are common for privately held businesses.
 These loans need to be monitored closely to determine whether they are truly loans, or compensation, dividends, or contributions to equity.
 For a loan to be genuine, both the lender and the borrower must intend that the debt be repaid.
 There are a couple general requirements that “a loan should be treated like a loan”.
 A shareholder cannot simply “say” something was a loan.
 They actually need to treat it as one and the borrower has to have the ability to repay the loan.